ibexa/documentation-developer/docs/trainings/commerce/pim/021_product_exchange.md

 ## Remote PIM

 Even if this is outside the scope of this training, this is important to know that the products could be stored outside Ibexa DXP.
-With a [remote PIM](pim_guide.md#remote-pim-support), Ibexa DXP role is to display them on the storefront and allow their purchase.
+With a [remote PIM](pim_guide.md#remote-pim-support), Ibexa DXP role is to display them on the storefront, and, for the Commerce edition, to allow their purchase.

 ## REST API